 Achieving therapeutic goals through dance!

-Dance can also improve self-awareness and social communication (i.e. empathy, expression) (Scharoun et al., 2014).
-Dance, specifically ballet, focuses on increasing flexibility, strength, postural control, and motor control, which are all therapeutic benefits for children with cerebral palsy (C. Lopez-Ortiz et al 2012).
+For example, dance has been shown to enhance self-awareness and improve social communication skills, such as empathy and emotional expression (Scharoun et al., 2014).
+Specific forms of dance, like ballet, emphasize flexibility, strength, postural control, and motor coordination—key therapeutic targets for children with cerebral palsy (Lopez-Ortiz et al., 2012).

-Overall, the use of dance as therapy allows one to further the emotional, cognitive, physical and social integration of the individual (American Dance Therapy Association, 2009).
+Overall, dance as a therapeutic medium promotes emotional, cognitive, physical, and social integration, aligning with the holistic goals of rehabilitation (American Dance Therapy Association, 2009).